Races and creatures in His Dark Materials: Armoured bears (panserbjørne)

 The panserbjørne are large polar bear-like creatures that have opposable thumbs on their front paws.
-Despite their large digits and immense strength they have remarkable dexterity.
-This, together with an innate gift for metallurgy, makes them exceptional metalsmiths, and they are capable of creating and repairing metal items far beyond the capabilities of human smiths.
+Despite their large digits, they have dexterity, this, together with immense strength makes them gifted metalsmiths.
+They are capable of creating and repairing metal items beyond the capabilities of human smiths.
 While they mainly speak English, they are shown to be able to speak other languages.

 Bears are very difficult to deceive.
 One exception is Iofur Raknison; the bear-king emulates humans by drinking spirits, wearing expensive clothes, and wanting a dæmon.
 His gullibility is attributed to his failing to act like a bear.
 Polar bears' livers are poisonous — a trait shared in real life with other polar mammals — due to a very high concentration of retinol (Vitamin A) to enable them to cope with the hostile Arctic environment.

 The word "panserbjørne" means "armour-bears" in Danish.
 The Danish pronunciation of the word "panserbjørn" (singular) is /da/, but the pronunciation used in the radio plays and the audio book readings of the trilogy (by Pullman himself) is /ˈpænsərbjɜːrnə/.
 In the 2007 film The Golden Compass, they are also known as "ice bears".